gbowerman/JBOSS/README.md

 </a>

 ## To do
-- Create a storage account and container in the template (investigate using the VMSS storage account)
+- DONE: Create a storage account and container in the template (investigate using the VMSS storage account)
+- DONE: Register and attach subscription manager pool & repo
+- DONE: Install product
+- DONE: Enable service
+- DONE: start service
+- DONE: Add JBOSS mgmt user
+- Automate storage account naming based on VMSS name (cluster name)
 - Write the Azure Ping config file in the cloud-init script
 - Identify additional JBOSS/JGROUP configuration
+- DONE: Update Load Balancer rules for default JBOSS default management port 9090
-- Update Load Balancer rules for default JBOSS EAP ports
+- DONE: Update Load Balancer rules for default JBOSS default server port 8080
 - Switch VMs to use SSH key for auth
 - Update Readme with user guide and reference links